varunaditya27/MindForge/README.md

 - **Mobile-First Design**: Sleek, dark-themed interface optimized for mobile devices
 - **Secure Authentication**: Google Sign-In with Firebase authentication
 - **Private Feedback**: Detailed AI feedback stored locally, only scores are public
+ - **Private Feedback**: Detailed AI feedback and scores are persisted privately (Firestore `users/{uid}.lastEvaluation`) and shown only to you; leaderboard shows only name, branch, and total score
 - **Professional UI**: Modern design with smooth animations and responsive layout

 ## 🏗️ Architecture